abhatt00/NFL_2019_Tableau_analysis/README.md

 ## Tools
 Data files created and cleaned in Excel.
-Will create data tables using SQL to create a singular table for each position group.
+Will create data tables using PostgreSQL to create a singular table for each position group.
 Tableau

+### 1. Loading Data into PostgreSQL and cleaning database created

+Files for regular passing statistics and advanced passing statistics combined in db to create a table for all passing stats.